Blake Shelton

-Blake Tollison Shelton (born June 18, 1976) is an American country music singer and television personality.
-In 2001, he made his debut with the single "Austin".
-The lead-off single from his self-titled debut album, "Austin" spent five weeks at number one on the Billboard Hot Country Songs chart.
+Blake Tollison Shelton (born June 18, 1976) is an American country singer, songwriter and television personality.
+In 2001, he made his debut with the single "Austin" from his self-titled debut album.
+"Austin" spent five weeks at number one on the Billboard Hot Country Songs chart.
 The now Platinum-certified debut album also produced two more top 20 entries ("All Over Me" and "Ol' Red").

 His second and third albums, 2003's The Dreamer and 2004's Blake Shelton's Barn & Grill, are gold and platinum, respectively.
 His fourth album, Pure BS (2007), was re-issued in 2008 with a cover of Michael Bublé's pop hit "Home" as one of the bonus tracks.
 His fifth album, Startin' Fires was released in November 2008.
-It was followed by the extended plays Hillbilly Bone and All About Tonight in 2010, and the albums Red River Blue in 2011, Based on a True Story... in 2013, Bringing Back the Sunshine in 2014, If I'm Honest in 2016, Texoma Shore in 2017, and Fully Loaded: God's Country in 2019.
+It was followed by the extended plays Hillbilly Bone and All About Tonight in 2010, and the albums Red River Blue in 2011, Based on a True Story... in 2013, Bringing Back the Sunshine in 2014, If I'm Honest in 2016, Texoma Shore in 2017, Fully Loaded: God's Country in 2019, Body Language in 2021, and his latest album For Recreational Use Only in 2025.

-As of December 2020, Shelton has charted 40 singles, including 28 number ones, 17 of which were consecutive.
+As of December 2020, Shelton has charted 41 singles, including 30 number ones, 17 of which were consecutive.
 The 11th No. 1 ("Doin' What She Likes") broke "the record for the most consecutive No. 1 singles in the Country Airplay chart's 24-year history".
 Throughout his career, he has received nine Grammy Award nominations, including two for Best Country Album.
+In 2024, Shelton left Warner Music Nashville and signed with BBR Music Group.